Boosting Adversarial Transferability for Hyperspectral Image Classification Using 3D Structure-invariant Transformation and Weighted Intermediate Feature Divergence: Proposed Method

-Current research on adversarial examples for RSI classification rarely considers the image features extracted by the model.
+Current research on adversarial examples for HSI classification rarely considers the image feature maps extracted by the model.
 However, these features are transferable between models with different architectures \cite{21}.
 Relying exclusively on information from the classification-layer is inadequate for effectively disrupting the deep-level features of the examples.
-Therefore, we believe that leveraging more feature information during the attack phase could improve adversarial transferability.

-Based on this, we introduce the distance between the feature mappings of the original and adversarial examples as the primary guiding loss.
-This way, the gradient of the intermediate loss with respect to $x$ can maximize the loss in fewer steps, thereby mitigating the vanishing gradient problem.
-The goal at this stage is to increase the distance between the features of the original and adversarial examples, thereby minimizing the probability that the feature distribution of the adversarial example belongs to a specific class.
-As the intermediate feature mapping distance between $x$ and $x_{adv}$ increases, it also leads to a larger distance in the final output of the neural network, thereby increasing the loss function and causing mispredictions \cite{17}.
-We refer to the process of maximizing feature loss as the distancing operation between image features.
+Based on this, we introduce the distance between the intermediate feature maps of the original and adversarial examples as the primary guiding loss, and refer to it as the weighted feature divergence loss.
+By increasing the difference between the feature maps of the original and adversarial examples, our purpose is to effectively perturb the features within adversarial examples so that they deviate from the original feature representations.
+As there are several layers in the model to extract different level features, we take the feature map of a certain layer for feature loss calculation.

+To guide the perturbations to suppress features associated with the true class, it first enlarges the feature values of the original example by a fixed factor, ensuring that the adversarial example's feature values are lower.
+Next, it computes the variance of each channel within the feature map to assign different weights to different channels, thereby destroying the features that have a greater impact on HSI classification.
+We detail the key points of the weighted feature divergence loss calculation as follows.